 John is a partner at Anders.
 Anders is a CPA and advisory firm serving privately held companies and high-net-worth individuals.
 John has extensive experience in helping businesses and individual clients to be more efficient, competitive, and profitable.

-Ron and his wife Shona have been married for almost 20 years.
-Their family includes their three children, Shelby (10), Ronald (10) and Ada (8) along with numerous animals (dogs, cats, birds, etc.).
-Ron has a Master Degree in Biblical and Theological Studies from Knox Theological Seminary, an MSW from St. Louis University and BA in Bible with a minor in counseling from Johnson Bible College.
-Ron has worked in the counseling field for over 20 years.
-He has served as the director of the counseling program at Christian Family Services in St. Louis, Missouri and currently counsels adolescents who have unsuccessful in the public school environment due to with behavior and emotional problems.
-He is also an adjunct professor for Missouri Baptist University.
-Ron is currently a board member and a seminar speaker for Faith Ascent Ministries and has been involved with the ministry since 2010.
-His personal interest and expertise in Christian apologetics focuses on the reliability and historicity of the Old and New Testaments.
+Ron and his wife Shona have been married for over 20 years.
+Their family includes their three children, Shelby, Ronald, Ada and numerous animals (dogs, cats, birds, etc.).
+Ron has an M.A. in Biblical and Theological Studies from Knox Theological Seminary, an MSW from St. Louis University and a B.A. in Bible from Johnson Bible College.
+Ron worked in the counseling field for over 20 years and is currently an adjunct professor for several colleges and universities.
+Ron is a board member and a seminar speaker for Faith Ascent Ministries and has been involved with the ministry since 2010.
+His personal interest and expertise in Christian apologetics focus on the reliability and historicity of the Old and New Testaments.

 Jared graduated from Central Bible College in 1996 with a B.A. in Bible and Pre-Seminary.
 He graduated from the Assemblies of God Theological Seminary in 2001 with a M.A. in Theological Studies.
 Jared served as a staff pastor for 6 years in two different congregations while he was working on his education.
 He began teaching in overseas Bible Colleges in 1998, traveling for a month each summer.
 In 2003, the Stoners moved to Sofia, Bulgaria to teach full time at the Bulgarian Evangelical Theological Institute.
 They loved their time at the school, as well as the opportunities they had to participate in weekend ministry with the students.
 In the summer of 2004 the Stoners moved to St. Louis so that Jared could begin his Ph.D. in New Testament Studies.
 Jared has attended West County Assembly of God since the fall of 2004, and came on staff as the Young Adult Pastor in 2006.
 He became the Interim Pastor on April 2, 2007.
 Pastor Jared was elected Senior Pastor on May 28, 2008.